 Dear Members of the AUB Community,

-I am pleased to share with you the names of five extraordinary partners in our mission of servant leadership, a group of individuals that constitutes the recipients of AUB's honorary degree of Doctor of Humane Letters.
-These leaders will be awarded AUB's highest honors at the 149th commencement exercises on Friday, June 8, 2018.
+I am pleased to share with you the names of this year's recipients of AUB's honorary degree of Doctor of Humane Letters.
+These four difference-makers will be awarded AUB's highest honors at the 150th commencement exercises on Friday, May 31, 2019.

 Our honorands for this year are instigators who question prevalent and conventional thinking, challenge how we view the world, and improve how we live it.
 They capture the essence of AUB's mission in boldly serving the world with unconventional liberal thought, striving for fair and inclusive access to health and education, and offering innovation and knowledge for a sustainable, abundant present and future: Internationally acclaimed novelist, journalist, and playwright Hanan al-Shaykh; renowned physician and leukemia specialist Hagop Kantarjian; advocate of the vulnerable and president and CEO of the Mastercard Foundation Reeta Roy; and distinguished professor and pioneer in radar remote sensing Fawwaz Ulaby.

 Lebanese novelist Hanan al-Shaykh is one of the most acclaimed award-winning writers in the contemporary Arab world whose work has been translated into 21 languages and is published around the world.
 She is known for her brilliant portrayal of the Lebanese/Arab psyche and the plight of the repressed women's condition in the Arab world.
 She has been commended by many, including Edward Said and Salman Rushdie, as she calmly challenges the norm and looks, unrestricted, at real and present relationships between the sexes, power struggles, and patriarchal control.